Naitreey/notes-and-knowledge/cs/linux/virtualization/docker.rst

   TYPE can be bind, volume, tmpfs.
   OPTIONS can be a combination of:

-  * src, source. mount source.
+  * src, source. mount source. for bind mount, still needs to be absolute path.

   * dst, destination, target. mountpoint.